mareenp/multiple-contrast-count/README.md

 A folder including code for application to reproduce application example and updated application code incorporating offsets as well as the option to compute one-sided tests.

 MCT_Count_Application.R  \
-An R script including the function to execute the analyses for one data set and the code for the application, creates Table 3 and 4 and Figure 4.
+An R script including the function to execute the analyses for one data set and the code for the application used in the paper, creates Table 3 and 4 and Figure 4.

 MCT_Count_Application_function_boot.R \